 This post may contain affiliate links.
 Please read our disclosure policy.

 There’s nothing better than an easy, flavorful dish that’s packed with protein and veggies.
 Except for one that can also be made in one pan in 15 minutes.
 Did I mention it’s kid-friendly?
-And packed with veggies and protein?
 Seriously, if there was a “best of” award, this egg roll in a bowl recipe would win by a landslide!
-It’s flavorful, delicious, and one of the most popular healthy dinner recipes on my blog because it’s so easy to make!
+It’s flavorful, delicious, and one of the most popular high protein recipes on my blog because it’s so easy to make!

 I totally get why people call egg roll in a bowl crack slaw.
 It’s basically all the savory goodness of an egg roll with the volume turned up just a bit since there’s no wrapper to shadow the flavors.

-I love asian-inspired dishes, but typically don’t cook them on a regular basis because there are lot of steps.
-With this egg roll in a bowl whole30 recipe, you can get cooking right away because there is very little prep work.
-It’s also easy to cook in bulk, and the leftovers taste amazing.
+I love asian-inspired dishes, especially my healthy orange chicken, but typically don’t cook them on a regular basis because there are lot of steps.
+This one-pan egg roll in a bowl made with ground turkey, coleslaw, and spices is simple from start to finish!
+There’s no prep work, and the recipe can easily be doubled.
 Perfect for meal prep!

 Jump to: